plateaukao/einkbro/README.md

 - Websearch (from shared text)
 - screenshots of the whole website
 - build in file browser (open, share, rename, delete files)

-### What features will not be implemented

-- tabs (I know, it's the normal way, but I have no idea how to implement.
-I learned all about developing from tutorials, so I'm not as good as you might think...)
-- Ad blocker (there are more than enough apps to do that better)